allenai/longformer/README.md

 **Advantage**: supports CPU, TPU and fp16, which aren't supported by the custom CUDA kernel

-**Limitations**:
-- Uses 2x more memory (but fp16 offsets that)
-- Doesn’t support dilation and autoregressive attention (not needed for finetuning)
+**Limitations**: uses 2x more memory (but fp16 offsets that), and doesn’t support dilation and autoregressive attention (not needed for finetuning)

 Therefor, it is suitable for finetuning on dowstream tasks but not a good choice for language modeling.
 The code snippit below and the TriviaQA scripts were updated to use this new implementation.